-Quick Answer: "Worldwide" is a specific Printful shipping region — the catch-all for everything that isn't in the eight named buckets (USA, Canada, Europe, UK, Australia/NZ, Japan, Brazil, Mexico).
+Quick Answer: "Worldwide" is Printful's catch-all shipping region for every destination that doesn't fit into the eight named buckets (USA, Canada, Europe, UK, Australia/NZ, Japan, Brazil, Mexico).
 It covers most of Asia, Africa, the Middle East, and parts of Latin America.

-Worldwide is the most expensive and slowest region.
-A single t-shirt runs about $11.99 first-item, hoodies $25–$30, and a backpack can push past $35.
-Transit after fulfillment is 10–20 business days, longer for remote destinations, and there is no DDP option — every Worldwide order ships duties-unpaid.
+Worldwide is the most expensive and slowest of Printful's nine regions.
+According to Printful's official rate card, a standard t-shirt runs $11.99 first-item to a Worldwide destination, with heavier items like hoodies or backpacks climbing significantly higher.
+Transit after fulfillment is 10–20 business days, longer for remote destinations, and there is no DDP option — every Worldwide order ships duties-unpaid (DDU).

 The trap for POD sellers isn't a single Worldwide order.
-It's the silent drift: a viral post or one ad campaign in a new market quietly pushes 5–15% of monthly orders into the Worldwide bucket, dropping blended margin by several points before the next P&L review catches it.
+It's the silent drift: a viral post or one ad campaign in a new market quietly pushes a growing share of monthly orders into the Worldwide bucket, dropping blended margin before the next P&L review catches it.

 What "Worldwide" actually means on Printful